Project Lead & Research Officer

 Julia Lux has studied political sciences and French Philology (BA) in Potsdam and Pau, followed by an MA in European Politics and Policy in Manchester and a PhD in Tübingen.
 In her doctoral thesis, she analysed the effects of the financial, economic, and euro crisis on labour and social policy in Germany, France, and the EU.

-Before starting her post at the Observatory, she held a position as lecturer in Social Policy at Liverpool Hope University.
+Before starting her post at the Observatory, she held a position as a lecturer in Social Policy at Liverpool Hope University.

 After completing her master's degree, she worked as a Carlo-Schmid-Fellow at the Regional Office of United Nations Volunteers (UNV) in Nairobi and at the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.

 Her fields of expertise include Equal Care, combating gender-based violence and policy for older people.